Overview

 • PCI-compliant secure collection via isolated iframes

-• Customizable React components
+• Customizable React components with theming support

-• Simple integration
+• Simple integration with automatic API configuration

 • Saved Cards - Enable one-click checkout for returning customers